-The applicant community is working its will on the rules for generic top-level domain (gTLD) auctions published by the Internet Corporation for Assigned Names and Numbers (ICANN).
+The applicant community is working its will on ICANN auction rules – the rules for generic top-level domain (gTLD) auctions published by the Internet Corporation for Assigned Names and Numbers (ICANN).
 But, as always, ICANN is no pushover.

-ICANN posted the new gTLD auction rules for public comment last month after community outcry over the preliminary rules during ICANN’s Public Meeting in Buenos Aires in November.
+ICANN auction rules went up for public comment last month after community outcry over the preliminary rules during ICANN’s Public Meeting in Buenos Aires in November.
 The comment period for the auction rules ends on January 15, with a reply period closing February 4.
 Auctions are expected to begin in March.

 The auctions are designed to resolve conflicts between applicants who have applied for the same gTLD or who applied for gTLDs that were thought to be too similar to coexist.
 ICANN identified these so-called “contention sets” in February last year and added a handful of additional sets when string similarity objections were upheld by arbitration forums.

 ICANN asserts that its auction model is meant to be a “last resort” resolution method.
 Applicants are encouraged to resolve their differences privately – through an independent settlement, a private auction, or other means.